Weber-Hsu/AndbotSecuritySensing/README.md

 	* There is a adjustable resistor that can be tune for suitable sensitivity. *
 	* Adjustable resistance RL = 5.4K ohm
 * ROS
-	* topic: /ConcentrationMQ9 -- temporary naming.
+	* Topic: /ConcentrationMQ9 -- temporary naming.
-	* msg type: float (Lib: std_msgs::Float32)
+	* Msg type: float (Lib: std_msgs::Float32)

 *We desided not to use onboard digital output due to its unknown programmed threshold for alarm.*
 **This sensor is pretty sensitive to temperature and humidity.**